de-wiring/ix/046_apparmor_debian/README.md

 ## Creating a custom profile

-In this small example, we just copy the docker-default profile to a -custom profile and add a rule:
+In this small example, we just copy the `docker`default profile to a `docker-custom` profile and add a rule:

 ```bash
 ~# cd /etc/apparmor.d